 Grohe Red 2 years (+1 year upon registration)

 There are lots of variables when it comes to boiling water taps, but hopefully, with today’s post, we’ve demonstrated that great features and designs don’t have to cost the earth.
-To find out more about the Athena tap, head over to the Athena collection page.
-Alternatively, compare all of our products in our tap comparison guide.

 There’s plenty to think about when designing a modern kitchen.
 From functionality to aesthetics, every aspect comes with a multitude of methods and looks.
 Your kitchen is the heart of your home and has a vital role to play in cooking and cleaning, which is why it pays to prioritise functionality when it comes to your taps.